yakirifrah/DIT/README.md

 		yarn run android

-5.IOS simulator - MAC users only:
+5. IOS simulator - MAC users only
-	5.1 install Xcode from the AppStore, open the project app folder and select the folder "iOS" 5.2 running the App - open the project app in the IDE (Visual Studio Code) and Paste that at a terminal prompt for running the 			iOS simulator: yarn run ios
+	5.1. install Xcode from the AppStore, open the project app folder and select the folder "iOS" 5.2. running the App - open the project app in the IDE (Visual Studio Code) and Paste that at a terminal prompt for running the 			iOS simulator: yarn run ios

 Enjoy:-)